mghanii/ACC/README.md

 ### Docker compose deployment

 - Docker-compose.yml contains the definition of all images needed for running application which includes mongo & rabbitmq images.
-- Use docker-compose upcommand to create and start containers.
+- Use docker-compose up command to create and start containers.